 Before we talk about how to add components to Perspective Views, it's important to first understand all the objects that comprise a Perspective Session.
 It will help you determine your design strategy within a browser-based design environment and how components inside a View will behave before you ever drag a component into a View.

 With that in mind, we recommend reading the Perspective Sessions section of the manual to fully understand how all the objects that make up a Perspective Session work together to create dynamic pages.
-You may also want to peruse the page on new navigation strategies that are offered in Perspective.

 On this page, we demonstrate how to add components to a View and bring them to life by showing live values, displaying Tag History data on a chart, configuring pages for navigating within a session, and launching a Perspective session.